metthal/mkv_master/README.md

 # MKV Master

-This project was created to quickly add new audio track encoded with AAC codec (using `libfdk_aac`) in MKVs with only DTS/TrueHD audio tracks.
+This project was created to quickly:

+* Add new audio track encoded with AAC codec (using `libfdk_aac`) in MKVs with only DTS/TrueHD audio tracks.
+* Add subtitles into MKV while shifting them (shifting ussported only for SRT format).

 The docker image contains:

-* `mediainfo` built from git
 * `libfdk_aac` built from git
 * `ffmpeg` built from git with these options:
 ```